 2. iYoShop Hands Free Dog Leash Dual Handles

-- Dual handles provide options for gentle guidance or immediate control near the collar
+- Dual extra handles provide immediate control options

 - Two control handles